microsoft/microsoft-ui-xaml/dev/NavigationView/docs/NavigationViewItem.md

 The base NavigationViewItem handles basic events and properties that are needed for the NavigationViewItem.

 ## Rendering
-In addition to inheriting from NavigationViewItemBase, the NavigationViewItem renders itsself throught the NavigationViewItemPresenter.
+In addition to inheriting from NavigationViewItemBase, the NavigationViewItem renders itself throught the NavigationViewItemPresenter.

 For each of the different displaymodes of the NavigationView, the NavigationViewItemPresenter has its own specific style, which gets applied depending on the displaymode of the NavigationView.